 This is an activity that is perfect for a full-day training session and for which you can allow 30 to 60 minutes in total.

-If you are running a much shorter training session, you can water down the time-frame and number of presentations in the activity below.
+If you are running a much shorter training session, you can water down the time frame and the number of presentations in the activity below.

 Group Sizes and Number of Participants